-IFRS 17 is effective for reporting periods beginning on or after January 1, 2023, with comparative figures required.
+IFRS 17 is effective for reporting periods beginning on or after 1 January 2023, with comparative figures required.
 Early application is permitted, provided the entity also applies IFRS 9 and IFRS 15 on or before the date it first applies IFRS 17.
+The Company intends to apply on the effective date and is currently in preparations for its adoption.